India's huge outsourcing industry struggles with work-from-home scenario

 “These days the challenge is not really the technology, the challenge is the regulations, and, in case something goes wrong, who’s going to take the responsibility,” the person said on condition of anonymity.

-Indian software services firms, led by Tata Consultancy Services and Infosys, gained prominence by giving Western clients low-cost solutions to routine computer problems.
+Indian software services firms, led by Tata Consultancy Services (TCS.NS) and Infosys (INFY.NS), gained prominence by giving Western clients low-cost solutions to routine computer problems.
 Over time, they assumed a major role at many global companies.

 Maharashtra state, where Pune is located, had imposed restrictions on private company employees going to offices in an effort to curb the spread of the virus.
 But it made exemptions for essential services including some IT companies.